Logo

 How to Qualify for a Cryptocurrency Airdrop

-- Random draw — opt in to a raffle for limited rewards
+• Raffle entry — opt in for limited rewards

 Types of Crypto Airdrops

-Projects select different delivery methods based on their goals.
-Below are the primary formats used to distribute tokens to recipients.
+Projects choose delivery methods based on their goals.
+Below are common formats used to distribute tokens to recipients.

 Standard Airdrop

-With a standard format, registering an account is usually enough, and the supply can be limited.
-Tokens are often allocated on a first-come basis to new users of a platform such as the decentralized venue RabbitX, which has rewarded signups during launches.
+With a standard approach, registration is often enough, and total supply may be capped.
+Tokens are frequently allocated on a first-come basis to new users of a platform, such as the decentralized venue RabbitX, which has rewarded signups during launches.

 Bounty Airdrop

-Bounty-style distributions ask for light promotional actions: join a newsletter, interact with a post, attend a live session, or follow an account.
-One Rare, a foodie-themed NFT project, once set out a multi-step checklist for a large giveaway that included tagging friends and adding the token to a watchlist.
+Bounty-style distributions request lightweight promotional actions, such as joining a newsletter, interacting with a post, attending a live session, or following an account.
+One Rare, a foodie-themed NFT project, once used a multi-step checklist for a giveaway that included tagging friends and adding the token to a watchlist.

 Holder Airdrop

-A holder event grants tokens to people already holding a threshold amount of an asset when a snapshot of wallets is taken.
+A holder event grants tokens to users who hold at least a minimum amount of an asset when a snapshot of wallets is taken.
 After Sudoswap introduced its governance token, early holders of OXMON from its related application received the first set of rewards based on that snapshot.

 Airdrop After a Hard Fork

-When a protocol splits into two chains, the new network can distribute coins to users of the original as a way to carry them over.
-ETHPoW, for instance, appeared when Ethereum shifted consensus during The Merge; users holding the original asset became eligible to claim the new fork’s coins.
+When a protocol splits into two chains, the new network may distribute coins to users of the original chain as a way to carry participation forward.
+ETHPoW, for instance, appeared when Ethereum shifted consensus during The Merge; users holding the original asset became eligible to claim coins on the new fork.

 Exclusive Airdrop

-Exclusive allocations favor people who invested time or effort rather than just token balances, such as frequent users or community contributors.
-A well-known case is Uniswap’s gift of 400 UNI to long-standing users, regardless of whether they were holding tokens at that moment.
+Exclusive allocations reward people for effort or participation rather than only token balances, such as frequent users or community contributors.
+One example cited in the text is Uniswap’s gift of 400 UNI to long-standing users, regardless of whether they were holding tokens at that moment.

 Raffle Airdrop

-When interest exceeds the number of rewards, a lottery can decide winners at random.
+When interest exceeds the reward pool, a lottery can select winners randomly.
 As an example, Wolf Game gave away a fixed amount of its WOOL token to a limited set of entrants selected by draw.

 How Do Crypto Airdrops Work?

-Once a team decides to use this tactic, a few core steps bring the distribution to life.
+Once a team decides to use airdrops as a distribution and engagement tactic, a few core steps typically bring the campaign to life.

 Step 1: Launch a Public Campaign